zuzukin/whl2conda/doc/renaming.md

-We have sometimes seen problems in packages built using conda-build in which the pip dependencies listed in the python packages dist-info directory in the site-packages directory int the conda environment where the conda package is installed can clash with conda dependencies.
+We have sometimes seen problems in packages built using conda-build in which the pip dependencies listed in the python packages dist-info directory in the site-packages directory in the conda environment where the conda package is installed can clash with conda dependencies.
 To avoid this kind of problem, the `whl2conda` by default will turn all regular dependencies in the dist-info